 It covers instruments from about 1850 to the present day, so the collector and antique enthusiast is well-catered-for.
 Though little used now by the professional sailor, the sextant has enjoyed something of a renaissance among recreational sailors, and at least 2000 new sextants are being produced annually to cater for this demand.

-This is no mere pamphlet, but a substantial work of over 66,000 words containing over 270 labelled colour photographs and diagrams in over 250 pages.
+This is a substantial work of over 66,000 words containing over 270 labelled colour photographs and diagrams in over 250 pages.
 It is 7 x 10 inches (185 x 262 mm), hard bound in black with the title in gold on the spine.
 The photograph shows it in its dust jacket.
 The list price is US$39.95 (see “Buy the Book”).

 I will now be using the Blog to add information that was too detailed or too late for inclusion in the print book, so that the book will, as it were, be continuously updated.
 To help you find your way about the posts, I have now added an index, which will also be updated with each post.
 Please note that the material in the posts is copyright.
 I am happy however for you to print out a copy for your own use and for purposes of study.